 Tomorrow's Engineers Week 2014

-Tomorrow’s Engineers Week 2014 will take place between Monday 3 and Friday 7 November 2014.
+Tomorrow’s Engineers Week 2014 took place between Monday 3 and Friday 7 November 2014.

-Tomorrow’s Engineers Week (#TEWeek14) takes place from 3-7 November 2014 and aims to change perceptions of engineering among young people (focusing on 11-14s), their parents and teachers.
+Tomorrow’s Engineers Week (#TEWeek14) took place from 3-7 November 2014 and aimed to change perceptions of engineering among young people (focusing on 11-14s), their parents and teachers.

 The week celebrates the everyday engineering heroes that design, create and innovate to improve our lives.

 Launched by the Department for Business, Innovation and Skills (BIS) in 2013 in partnership with the engineering community, the first Tomorrow’s Engineers Week involved over 70 engineering organisations, 65 events or local activities and over 200 schools.

 This year the Tomorrow's Engineers Week campaign, led by EngineeringUK with the support of the engineering community and BIS, will use social media as well as traditional PR to shine the spotlight on engineering.
 We'll be giving young people the chance to talk directly to engineers and win great prizes, as well as reaching the people who influence them.

 • The benefits of engineering careers to young people;